akaase/hw-07-var-scope-and-debugging/README.md

-# Assignment: Global Variables and Python Debugging
+# Assignment: Variable Scope and Debugging

 In this homework, you're going to answer some reading comprehension questions and write code for a challenge problem.

 You will practice these programming concepts we've covered in class:

-* Type conversion
+* Variable Scope
 * Debugging
-* Variable scope

 ## Deliverables and Submitting